Vyne’s State of the Dental Industry Report 2021

 About Vyne Dental

-Vyne Dental is part of the Vyne family of industry-leading information exchange and communication management solutions for healthcare.
-Vyne Dental helps clients manage their revenue cycle, send encrypted communications, and position their practices to thrive.
-Vyne Dental solutions deliver greater operational efficiency, financial performance, and improved data protection to more than 73,000 dental practice offices across the US and also partners with more than 750 dental plans and payers for the electronic delivery of claim documentation.
+Vyne Dental is part of the Vyne family, an industry leader in end-to-end information exchange and communication management solutions for healthcare.
+Vyne Dental helps dental practices manage their revenue cycle, send encrypted communications, and position their practices to thrive.
+Its solutions are used by more than 74,000 dental practices across the U.S. to streamline claims management and adjudication, determine real-time patient benefits eligibility, submit electronic claims attachments, eliminate practice’s paper forms, streamline secure electronic patient communication, and reduce missed appointments through electronic patient reminders.
+Vyne Dental also partners with more than 800 dental plans and payers for the electronic delivery of claim documentation.